Planning a vietnam trip? Let us help.

 6

-Is August a good time to travel to Vietnam?
+Is August a good time to visit Vietnam?

 Can I combine Vietnam and Cambodia in August?